Sir William Francis Cuthbert Garthwaite, 2nd Bt.1

 Sir William Garthwaite, 1st Bt. was born on 11 July 1874.2 He was the son of William Garthwaite.3 He married, firstly, Francesca Margharita Parfett, daughter of William Parfett, in 1904.2 He married, secondly, Janet Rodrigues, daughter of Jose Carlos Rodrigues and Jane Sampson Dale, on 25 November 1911.2 He and Janet Rodrigues were divorced in 1937.2 He married, thirdly, Gladys Hardy, daughter of Daniel Montague Hardy, on 4 February 1937.2 He died on 21 June 1956 at age 81.2

-He was a shipowner and sugar plante.2 He helped the Admiralty with shipping between Canada and France during WWI and WWII (voluntarily building a fleet of minesweepers abroad).2 He was decorated with the award of the Chevalier, Crown of Belgium.2 He was created 1st Baronet Garthwaite, of Durham [U.K.] on 19 May 1919.4
+He was a shipowner and sugar plante.2 He helped the Admiralty with shipping between Canada and France during WWI and WWII (voluntarily building a fleet of minesweepers abroad.)2 He was awarded the Chevalier, Crown of Belgium.2 He was created 1st Baronet Garthwaite, of Durham [U.K.] on 19 May 1919.3

 Child of Sir William Garthwaite, 1st Bt. and Francesca Margharita Parfett